tc39/proposal-class-fields/README.md

 ## Changes vs previous proposals

-- Comma-separated multiple definitions: These are visible in the above example of `class C`, and are analogous to comma-separated definitions from `var`, `let` and `const`.
-They may be immediately useful when declaring multiple `static` fields, but later are useful in conjuction with decorators.
+- Comma-separated multiple definitions: These have been [removed from the proposal](https://github.com/tc39/proposal-class-fields/issues/20), each declaration must stand alone and be terminated with a semicolon (or ASI-friendly line break).
+Having multiple comma-separated definitions may be the subject of a later proposal.
 - Private static fields: These just fall out naturally "from the grid" when combining the proposals.
 It would've taken special spec text to specifically block them.